projectara/greybus-spec/source/control.rst

 The first byte of the disable route request is the AP interface device id, for the response.
-The second and third bytes indicate the device ids of the interfaces between which traffic flow should be stopp.
+The second and third bytes indicate the device ids of the interfaces between which traffic flow should be stop.
 Note: ES1 does not support disabled routes; all routes will be enabled.

 .. list-table::